Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 A qualitative analysis of the reports revealed the following commonalities:

-• Combination Therapies: Many patients combined fenbendazole with conventional cancer treatments (e.g., chemotherapy, radiotherapy, immunotherapy), making it challenging to isolate fenbendazole’s specific effects.
+• Combination Therapies: Many patients combined fenbendazole with conventional cancer treatments (e.g., chemotherapy, radiotherapy, immunotherapy) and other repurposed drugs (e.g., ivermectin, mebendazole), making it challenging to isolate fenbendazole’s specific effects.

-• Supplement Use: A high proportion of patients also reported using supportive supplements, such as vitamins (e.g., D3, C), zinc, and curcumin, which may have contributed synergistically to the observed effects.
+• Supplement Use: A high proportion of patients also reported using supportive supplements, such as vitamins (e.g., D3, C), curcumin, zinc, berberine, and melatonin, which may have contributed synergistically to the observed effects.

 • Consistency and Dosage: Regular and sustained use of fenbendazole appeared to correlate with better-reported outcomes.
 Dosages ranged from 222 mg (a standard veterinary dose) to 1 gram per day, depending on individual protocols.